una-dinosauria/human-motion-prediction/README.md

 Julieta Martinez, Michael J. Black, Javier Romero.
 _On human motion prediction using recurrent neural networks_.
 In CVPR 17.

+It can be found on arxiv as well: https://arxiv.org/pdf/1705.02445.pdf

 The code in this repository was written by [Julieta Martinez](https://github.com/una-dinosauria/) and [Javier Romero](https://github.com/libicocco/).

 ### Dependencies